aspose-total/Aspose.Total-Products/total/en/net/conversion/pdf-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PDF to ODS" h2="Export PDF File to ODS via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PDF file to ODS within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PDF to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to ODS.
+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert PDF files to ODS within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components is designed to make it easy for developers to quickly and efficiently convert PDF files to ODS without any hassle.

+The process of converting PDF to ODS is made simple with Aspose.Total for .NET.
+Firstly, Aspose.PDF for .NET is used to export PDF to XLSX.
+This component is designed to make it easy to convert PDF documents to XLSX format.
+It supports a wide range of features, including text extraction, image extraction, table extraction, and more.

+Once the PDF document has been converted to XLSX, Aspose.Cells for .NET can be used to convert XLSX to ODS.
+This Spreadsheet Programming API is designed to make it easy to manipulate spreadsheets in a variety of ways.
+It supports a wide range of features, including formatting, data manipulation, charting, and more.
+With this API, developers can easily convert XLSX to ODS with just a few lines of code.

+Overall, Aspose.Total for .NET makes it easy to convert PDF to ODS within any .NET, C#, ASP.NET and VB.NET applications.
+With this suite of components, developers can quickly and efficiently convert PDF documents to ODS without any hassle.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}